topleft/mongo-crud-tutorial/readme.md

 The important clue here is the '404'.
 We used a 'path' that was undefined, so there was nothing for the browser/server to do.
 There was no route to handle the browsers/servers request.
 This is a 404 error.
 They are common in developing and tell you that you need to investigate your routes or paths.

-If you we're to get a '500', this would mean that your route was found, but that some sort of logic within the route was incorrect.
+If you were to get a '500', this would mean that your route was found, but that some sort of logic within the route was incorrect.

 OK, back to the CRUD.

-#### CREATE
+### CREATE

 We need to be able to create information and add or `POST` it to our database.